-On June 22, 2017, Telkomsel received a decision letter from BANI No.792/1/ARB-BANI/2016 requesting BPPPTI to pay compensation to Telkomsel amounting to Rp217 billion, and as of the date of the issuance of these consolidated financial statements, Telkomsel has received Rp91 billion (before tax) and no additional payment from BAKTI.
+On June 22, 2017, Telkomsel received a decision letter from BANI No. 792/1/ARB-BANI/2016 requesting BPPPTI to pay compensation to Telkomsel amounting to Rp217 billion, and as of the date of the issuance of these consolidated financial statements, Telkomsel has received the payment from BAKTI amounting to Rp91 billion (before tax) and no additional payment from BAKTI.

-For the Three Months Period Ended March 31, 2020 and 2019 (unaudited) (Figures in tables are expressed in billions of Rupiah, unless otherwise stated)
+For the Nine Months Period Ended September 30, 2020 and 2019 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)